wwatson4506/MSC/README.md

 Setup debugging LED pin defs.
 Used mainly to see  the activity of non-blocking reads and writes.

-"#define WRITE_PIN  33" Pin number of drive read activity led (RED LED).
+#define WRITE_PIN  33 // Pin number of drive read activity led (RED LED).

-"#define READ_PIN   34" Pin number of drive read activity led (GREEN LED).
+#define READ_PIN   34 // Pin number of drive read activity led (GREEN LED).

 UnComment the following define for verbose debug output.
 //#define DBGprint 1